Jalle19/eda-modbus-bridge/README.md

 ![](https://raw.githubusercontent.com/Jalle19/eda-modbus-bridge/master/docs/readme_ha3.png "Home Assistant sensors")
 ![](https://raw.githubusercontent.com/Jalle19/eda-modbus-bridge/master/docs/readme_ha4.png "Home Assistant configuration")

+## Error handling

+The application will gracefully handle Modbus read/write errors, up to a maximum of 10 subsequent errors without a succeeding operation in between.
+After this, the error will not be caught and the application will crash.
+It is expected that the service manager (systemd or Home Assistant addon) restarts the software automatically in these situations.

 ## Known issues

 * Some ventilation units sometimes trip the "TE20 Huoneilma kuuma" alarm when Modbus is used and a room temperature